What We Do

 - Guest Artist Hospitality: Members of TSOL generously assemble a variety of foods and gifts for each of the classic series guest artists.
 At the beginning of the season the chairperson of this activity asks for volunteers to provide a gift bag which is delivered when the guest artist arrives in Tucson.
 Often these artists respond very positively about what they receive.
 Items include special waters, wine, juice, snack packets, fresh fruit, candy, etc. Sometimes small gifts of local items are included.

 - Tucson Symphony Store is located in the lobby of the Tucson Music Hall, and is open one hour prior to and during intermission of all Classic, Pops and Special Concerts.
 Members of TSOL are invited to volunteer at the Friday night, Saturday night and Sunday afternoon concerts.
 We like to have a minimum of three volunteers at each concert.
-We select items that will interest orchestra subscribers, and because little remains at the end of each concert season, we think we do a very good job.
-The best part is that we usually make a profit of $7000.00 for the Tucson Symphony Orchestra.
+The Orchestra usually makes a profit of about $7,000 from the store.

 - TSO Office Projects: From time to time throughout the year TSO staff may request assistance with office projects such as preparing educational packets, assisting with mailings (stuffing/stamping) etc.

 Thank you for your interest.
-A TSOL member will reach out to you with additional details.Should you have any questions please contact Sue Ostermeyer, President 419-0223 or Mary Beth Kuehn, Membership Chair 299-2766
+A TSOL member will reach out to you with additional details.Should you have any questions please contact Sue Ostermeyer, President 419-0223 or Deane Ford, Membership Chair 743-2222.